iitc-project/ingress-intel-total-conversion/README.md

 =====================================

-Since the [breunigs](https://github.com/breunigs/ingress-intel-total-conversion) IITC branch was deleted, I've created this one to continue some development.
+Since the [breunigs](https://github.com/breunigs/ingress-intel-total-conversion) IITC branch was deleted, [Jon Atkins](https://github.com/jonatkins) created this one to continue some development.

 ## Users

 Just want to download/install IITC?
-Go to http://iitc.jonatkins.com/
+Go to http://iitc.me/

 For keeping up with the latest news, release announcements, etc, Follow IITC on G+ https://plus.google.com/105383756361375410867/posts